mthadley/eslint-plugin-sort-destructure-keys/README.md

 ### `caseSensitive`

 When `true` the rule will enforce properties to be in case-sensitive order.
-Default is `false`.
+Default is `true`.

 Example of **incorrect** code for the `{"caseSensitive": false}` option: